-Instant Pot Salted Caramel Cheesecake – layers of crisp sweet n’ salty pretzel crust, rich creamy vanilla cheesecake, homemade caramel, and a sprinkle of sea salt.
-A decadent Instant Pot dessert everyone will be drooling over!
+Layers of crisp sweet n’ salty pretzel crust, vanilla cheesecake, homemade caramel, and sea salt make this Instant Pot Salted Caramel Cheesecake heavenly.
+A decadent Instant Pot dessert everyone will love!

 Break out the Instant Pot and secure the pressure release.
-We’re heading to cheesecake heaven with this Instant Pot Salted Caramel Cheesecake!
+We’re heading to cheesecake heaven with this Instant Pot Salted Caramel Cheesecake recipe!

 Instant Pot lovers… let this Instant Pot Salted Caramel Cheesecake take you to cheesecake heaven and beyond!
 You won’t regret it!

 WHY DO CHEESECAKE INGREDIENTS NEED TO BE AT ROOM TEMPERATURE BEFORE MIXING?